 Welcome to my website!

-For over ten years I worked at St. Martin's Press.
+For more than ten years I worked at St. Martin's Press.
 I acquired and edited mostly fiction.
 This included mysteries and thrillers, literary fiction, historical fiction, women's fiction, and multicultural fiction.
 I also edited nonfiction in the categories of memoir, humor, business, and advice/relationships.
 I was consistently ranked one of the top dealmakers on PublishersMarketplace.com for Mystery/Crime Fiction and Fiction; this means that I was acquiring more books than most other editors in those categories.
 My mystery titles won awards, including the Anthony, ALA, Nero, RT Book, and Shamus Awards; they were finalists for the Edgar, Agatha, Barry, Crimespree, Lefty, and Macavity Awards.

 In April 2015 I resigned from St. Martin's to go into freelance editing.
 My favorite part of the job was always working with authors, and I am excited to be working with them at an earlier stage in the process.
 So much of what editors see isn't ready for publication, or it could be better.
 I hope to share my years of experience with my clients so that they may realize their dreams, whether those dreams are to be published for the first time, to place subsequent works, or to self-publish.